 Text to Columns in Excel or Split Cells in Excel is used in data cleaning and data re-arrangement.
 Excel text to columns formula technique is used for following:

+If a cell has got more than just a word for e.g.: First name and surname i.e. the last name.
+Then, select the cell, range, and the cell containing the text values that you wish to split.
 You have a long of list of full names as shown below (Example: AbduSalaam, Ismael).
-You need to split the text as last name and first name in two different columns.
+You need to split the text into last name and first name in two different columns.

 You can apply Text to Column technique.
 It cuts the data into different columns.
-You need to specify the column delimiter i.e. the character where the data must be split.
+Specify the column delimiter i.e. the character where the data must be split.
 In the example given below, the delimiter is a comma, which exists between last name and first name.

 In the given example, it is clear that full name is in a single column.
-It needs to be separated into two columns.
+Separate into two columns.
 One is the last name, and other is the first name.